bgord/knowledge/README.md

 - Scroll to top
 - Access element's data attribute
 - getBoundingClientRect
+- Cypress check if element has an atribute (e.g href)

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?